Al-Murphy/MungeSumstats/README.md

 If you use the MungeSumstats package then please cite

-[Murphy, et al. MungeSumstats: A Bioconductor package for the standardisation and quality control of many GWAS summary statistics](https://www.biorxiv.org/content/10.1101/2021.06.21.449239v1).
+[Murphy and Skene.
+MungeSumstats: A Bioconductor package for the standardisation and quality control of many GWAS summary statistics](https://www.biorxiv.org/content/10.1101/2021.06.21.449239v1).